-With that in mind, we’ve put together an invaluable list of the ten most important wedding lighting tips, ideas and things to consider when you’re deciding how to light your marquee.
+With that in mind, we’ve put together an invaluable list of the ten most important tips, ideas and things to consider when you’re deciding on wedding marquee lighting for your marquee.
 And this isn’t just for weddings, either – you’re going to want to light up all kind of tents as the weather gets warmer and tents get cooler, we’re sure of it.
 Here’s how to do it:

 1 – White or clear cable is the best option for wedding lights in marquees.
 The cable will blend in with the tent fabric far better than black or green cable will, making your wedding marquee look like something out of a fairytale rather than something that’s been rigged up at the side of a construction site for the builders to go eat their sandwiches in.
 We imagine cable colour isn’t of utmost importance in that scenario.
 Could be wrong though.